Just as QM is the theory of the very small, Relativity is the theory of very large dimensions.

 All this comes out of the mathematics for describing relative motion, which is in turn due to the fact that space and time are not independent, but form a four-dimensional “thing” called space-time.
 What we see as space and time are aspects of space-time and can appear differently for different observers.
 And they can get mixed up together, especially if you are traveling at high speeds.

-There are also lots of things which follow.
+There are also lots of things which follow from GR.
 One of the more interesting is that gravity can change the direction of light, since light travels through the space deformed by gravity.
 This and many other predictions have been observed to occur just as GR predicts.

 Curiously enough, clocks run slower in a stronger gravitational field.
 A clock runs faster on top of a high building or in a satellite than it does on the surface of the Earth.
-This is opposite to the effect of high speeds on fast-moving clocks in SR, making them run slower.
-Both corrections, in opposite directions but do not cancel each other completely, so both must be applied to GPS systems in order for them to function correctly.
+For a satellite, this is opposite to the effect of high speeds on fast-moving clocks in SR, which makes them run slower.
+The two corrections are in opposite directions but do not cancel each other completely, so both must be applied to GPS systems in order for them to function correctly.

 QM and GR — an unhappy marriage

 As far as they go, SR and GR are as true to nature as can be detected within their separate domains, and so constitute bodies of knowledge – theories.
-And they must be taken into account practically for the technology of GPS systems.
+They must be taken into account practically for the technology of GPS systems.

-The problem is that QM does not work at the level of GR, nor the other way around.
-This is probably the biggest problem in contemporary physics, the grail which theorists are now pursuing.
+The problem is that QM does not work on the scale of GR, nor the other way around.
+This is probably the biggest problem in contemporary physics, the resolution of which is the grail now pursued by theorists.